xcodefarfetchina/php-tot/README.md

 TOT is a solution includes:
 1. A server that you can upload your beta test ipa packages to.
 We call it "TOT server".
 2. A web app that you can download the uploaded ipa packages from TOT server directly to your iOS devices.
    The downloaded ipa will be installed to your device.
+Full compatible with iPhone5.

 It is created by php and uses apple OTA technology.